IBSurgeon/lucene_udr/README.md

 stored procedures and functions are still in Beta stage.
 Therefore, Lucene UDP uses the Lucene port to the C++ language [Lucene++](https://github.com/luceneplusplus/LucenePlusPlus).
 Lucene++ is slightly faster than the original Lucene engine, but has slightly less features.

+The library is developed by the grant from IBSurgeon [www.ib-aid.com](https://www.ib-aid.com).

 ## Installing Lucene UDR